USDA asks White House to approve sugar-for-ethanol program

-WASHINGTON (Reuters) - The White House will decide in coming weeks whether to attempt to blunt low prices in the U.S. sugar market by buying hundreds of thousands of tons of surplus sugar and selling it at a loss to ethanol makers.
+WASHINGTON, April 8 (Reuters) - The White House will decide in coming weeks whether to attempt to blunt low prices in the U.S. sugar market by buying hundreds of thousands of tons of surplus and selling it at a loss to ethanol makers.

 If approved, it would be the first time the sugar-for-ethanol program, created in 2008 and known as the Feedstock Flexibility Program, has been put into operation.